1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 `hugo.toml` represents Global configuration for Hermit - V2.
 It is indicative on the changes to make the theme tailored to your personal preferences.

 `baseURL` : The absolute URL (protocol, host, path, and trailing slash) of your published site.
-- `languageCode` : A language tag as defined by RFC 5646.
+- `locale` : A language tag as defined by RFC 5646.
 This value is used to populate:
 	- The `<language>` element in the internal RSS template
 	- The lang attribute of the `<html>` element in the internal alias template
 - `title` - Title of the Site